-Aldy is a Visiting Fellow at Resources for the Future, a Faculty Research Fellow at the National Bureau of Economic Research, a Senior Adviser at the Center for Strategic and International Studies, and the Faculty Chair of the HKS Regulatory Policy Program.
-Aldy’s research focuses on climate change policy, energy policy, and mortality risk valuation.
-In 2009-2010, Aldy served as the Special Assistant to the President for Energy and Environment, reporting through both the National Economic Council and the Office of Energy and Climate Change at the White House.
-Aldy was a Fellow at Resources for the Future from 2005 to 2008 and served on the staff of the President’s Council of Economic Advisers from 1997 to 2000.
-He also served as the Co-Director of the Harvard Project on International Climate Agreements, Co-Director of the International Energy Workshop, and Treasurer for the Association of Environmental and Resource Economists before joining the Obama Administration.
+Aldy's research focuses on climate change policy, energy policy, and regulatory policy.
+Aldy is a University Fellow at Resources for the Future, a Faculty Research Fellow at the National Bureau of Economic Research, a Senior Adviser at the Center for Strategic and International Studies, and the Faculty Chair of the HKS M-RCBG Regulatory Policy Program.
+He has previously served as the Special Assistant to the President for Energy and Environment at the White House, a Fellow at Resources for the Future, and a Senior Economist at the Council of Economic Advisers.

 Proposes a climate change deal that could abet tax and regulatory reform by swapping a market-based carbon tax for sectoral regulatory policies.